7 Environmental Artists Fighting for Change

 Environmental artists have been praised not only for great works they create, but also for raising awareness about environmental problems our planet faces… Environmental art is a very broad term, and it includes a number of different practices and movements.
 Land art, Earth art, Sustainable art, Conceptual Art – these are only a few movements that can be described as environmental art as well.
 That is why environmental artists are using a wide range of media, techniques and styles.
 Even Claude Monet is often described as an environmentalist for his famous paintings where the creators explored humans’ relation to nature (London Series paintings, for example).

 The book Land and Environmental Art is edited by Jeffrey Kastner.
-The author describes the whole history of this movement, starting with traditional landscape genre that was radically transformed in the 1960s.
+The author describes the whole history of this movement, starting with the traditional landscape genre that was radically transformed in the 1960s.
 The author describes the art of Michael Heizer, Nancy Holt and Robert Smithson.
 This book fully documents the 1960s Land Art movement and surveys examples of Environmental Art to the present day.
 Brian Wallis (the contributor) discusses the key names, pieces and issues that define Land Art historically, as well as its later ramifications.
 Earthworks, environments, performances and actions by names ranging from Ana Mendieta in the 1970s and 80s to Peter Fend in the 1990s are illustrated with great photographs, sketches and project notes.

 Scroll Down and See Some of the Most Notable Environmental Artists of Our Time!